jeremytammik/tbc/a/1964_pick_sym_del_estorage.md

 ### Deleting Storage and Picking a Symbol

+Today, I share two interesting hints from the forum and some thoughts on feedback, community and communication:

 - [Unload IFC links to delete extensible storage](#2)
 - [Picking, selection and UI design](#3)
 - [Feedback is always a great gift](#5)